AaronForce1/cartopress/cartopress-todo.md

 * integrate the new document.ready code for the admin panel from geocoder-helper.js into geocoder.js
 * display map of location on edit page load if geodata is available
 * add the ability to move the point on the map to change the location
-* when you hover over a point on the map, there is tool tip with the text "Hover Text" can we either get rid of that or add the display name/lat/long to it?
+* ~~when you hover over a point on the map, there is tool tip with the text "Hover Text" can we either get rid of that or add the display name/lat/long to it?~~ **DONE added location display name to Hover Text**
 * set a checkbox to lock all pins on map or unlock them
 * clear all points on map from old search when conducting a new search, right now they remain